pepk0/WordHelper/ReadMe.md

 ### Usage:

- 1. In the dropdown menu choose the desired length of characters.
+ 1. In the dropdown menu choose the desired length of the output words.
- 2. Enter the letter sequence in the input frame.
+ 2. Enter the letter sequence in the text input bar.
- 3. Click the Generate button to get the found words.
+ 3. Click the Generate button.

 | **Program output** | **Crossword** |
 | --- | --- |